QPG-MIT/optiverse/COMPONENT_LIBRARY_RESTRUCTURE_SUMMARY.md

 ## Conclusion

 The component library system has been successfully restructured to use a DLC-style folder-based architecture.
 Users can now easily share component libraries like video game content packs, with all assets bundled in portable, self-contained folders.
-The system maintains full backwards compatibility through automatic migration and provides an improved user experience with accessible library locations and comprehensive import/export functionality.
+The system provides an improved user experience with accessible library locations and comprehensive import/export functionality.